 Here Is Why We Warn About Anaphylactic Shock After a Wasp Sting!

 Q. A person wrote to you about a wasp sting.
 Although you mentioned the risk of anaphylactic shock in your response, I think you should have informed the writer that the next sting could be fatal.

 I was stung by a wasp and my hand swelled.
 Two weeks later, I was stung again and immediately took a Benadryl (diphenhydramine) and put ice on my forehead.
 Within minutes, I was on the floor with no pulse or blood pressure.

 Thanks to the Benadryl and to the paramedics who started two IVs before they got a 40/20 blood pressure reading, I am alive to tell about it.
 Since your writer had a severe reaction, it is obvious that she has an allergy to wasps and her next sting might be fatal.
 She and your other readers should be informed of this.

 A. It can be difficult to determine when someone will develop anaphylactic shock in response to a sting.
 That said, you are right that the next sting might be fatal.

 We urge anyone who has experienced a serious reaction to a sting to be evaluated by a physician.
-For those who are at risk of life-threatening anaphylaxis, keeping an EpiPen for self injection can be life saving.
+For those who are at risk of life-threatening anaphylaxis, keeping an EpiPen or some other injectable epinephrine handy for self injection can be life saving.
 Even after an injection with this prescription epinephrine, emergency medical treatment must be summoned.